the episode

 John McLarty: And some great quarterbacks are full of themselves, but they don’t have to be to be great.
 And I know we know some that are not very humble and just after victory, they just point to heaven and say, God.

 Kimberly Faith: Well, you know, I think Stephen Curry is a good example of a humble, great basketball player.
-And I I believe I’m talking about the right person.
-He he thanks god always.
+And I believe I’m talking about the right person.
+He always thanks God.

 Kimberly Faith: Exactly.

 John McLarty: That’s true.
-They’ve limited themselves to truer.
+They’ve limited themselves to a truer.
 Yeah, a greater greatness.

 John McLarty: Jesus taught that humility is foundational to true greatness.